keras-team/keras-cv/CONTRIBUTING.md

 ### Run a test file

-To run a test file, run `pytest path/to/file`.
+To run a test file, run `pytest path/to/file` from the root directory of keras\_cv.

 ### Run a single test case